-VOTF's Priest Support Working Group asked those questions as part of a two-year look at the overall state of the priesthood.
-Key inquiries: What are the problems and promises affecting the priesthood today?
+The call for a new pastoral provision grew out of work initiated by VOTF's national Priest Support Group, which asked two key questions: What are the problems and promises affecting the priesthood today?
 How do those realities affect our parishes and sacramental lives?

 In addition to preparing Study Guides and a DVD for that project, VOTF also sent a letter to Cardinal Sean O’Malley, who then was the Chair of the USCCB Committee on Clergy, Consecrated Life, and Vocations.
 We requested an ecclesial review of mandatory celibacy for diocesan priests.
 The materials developed remain available for use in parish or affiliate meetings, and as background for your meeting with a bishop--some data references should be updated with current statistics from the Center for Applied Research in the Apostolate (CARA) as noted in the Talking Points.